 In part one of the lesson, students will do the following:

 - Choose an emotion word from the I feel column that describes how the situation made you feel.

 - Choose an action from the when you column the describes what the other person did.

 - Choose an action from the and I want column that describes what you would like the other person to do.

-You can write in your own words on the sand castle pieces in each column to fit the specific situations your students are experiencing.
+Studens will write in their own words on the sand castle pieces in each column to fit the specific situations they are experiencing.

-This follow-up activity will help students show their friend that they were listening, heard how they feel, and will do better next time using a similar framework: You sound…because I…Next time I will…
+In part two of our I statements lesson, students will show their friend that they were listening, heard how they feel, and will do better next time using a similar framework: You sound…because I…Next time I will…

 - Choose an emotion word from the you sound column that describes how the other person says they are feeling.

 - Choose an action from the because I column the describes what you did to make the other person feel that way.

 - Choose an action from the next time I will column that describes what you will do instead the next time this situation happens.